formkiq/docs.formkiq.com/docs/pro-and-enterprise/enhanced-fulltext-document-search.md

 ![Kibana Console](./img/opensearch-kibana-console.png)

-The url to access the Kibana console can be found on the `AWS Opensearch Console page` under the `OpenSearch Dashboards URL`.
-This url will not be publicly accessible as Opensearch should be deployed to a private subnet to ensure not anyone can get access.
+The URL to access the Kibana console can be found on the `AWS OpenSearch Console page` under the `OpenSearch Dashboards URL`.
+This URL will not be publicly accessible as Opensearch should be deployed to a private subnet to ensure not anyone can get access.

 Clicking the `OpenSearch Dashboards URL` will open the Kibana login dialog.

 ![Kibana Console](./img/opensearch-kibana-login.png)

 :::note
-To access the url, a VPN or an SSH tunnel needs to be setup.
-Links for example on how to set these up can be found below.
+To access the URL, a VPN or an SSH tunnel needs to be set up.
+Links for examples on how to set these up can be found below.

 #### AWS Client VPN